 State law places a cap on the amount of punitive damages a plaintiff can receive.
 Under section 41.008 of the Civil Practice and Remedies Code, punitive damages may not exceed an amount equal to more than two times the amount of economic damages plus the amount equal to non-economic damages found by the jury to exceed $750,000 or $200,000.

 Damages | Chapter 41- Read through the chapter of the Civil Practice and Remedies Code that governs punitive damages in Texas.
 The chapter covers grounds where punitive damages can be rewarded, evidence that needs to be proven and limits on the amount.
 The chapter can be read on the Texas Constitution and Statutes website.

 Accidents and Accident Report | Chapter 550 – Read chapter 550 of the Transportation Code to learn how auto accidents are handled in Texas.
 You can learn more about accidents involving personal injury, death and damages to vehicles.

-Personal Injury Attorney for Passenger Injuries in Montgomery County, TX
+Personal Injury Attorney for Passenger Injuries in Harris County, TX

 If you were involved in an auto accident as a passenger, you should seek legal representation from Evans & Powell, PLLC to ensure you receive fair and full compensation for your injuries.
 Our attorneys will fight for your rights and achieve the best possible outcome for your situation.

-Call Evans & Powell, PLLC at (936) 622-2000 to schedule a free case consultation or submit your information in the online contact form.
-We assist clients with personal injury claims in Pinehurst, Porter Heights, Splendora, Cut and Shoot and other surrounding areas.
+Call Evans & Powell, PLLC at (713) 622 - 2000 to schedule a free case consultation or submit your information in the online contact form.
+We assist clients with personal injury claims in communities in Harris County anMontgomeryty County.
+Some of these communities include, but are not limited to, Pinehurst, Porter Heights, Houston, Spring, Splendora, Cut and Shoot and other surrounding areas.